-IJoined the Board of Directors on 25 March 2015.
+Joined the Board of Directors on 25 March 2015.
 Last re-elected in 2017.
 Current term expires in 2019.
 Complies with the Committee on Corporate Governance's definition of independence.
+Member of the Audit and Risk Committee.

-As the former CEO of Nærpension A/S and as a member of the Audit and Risk Committee, Christina F. Bustrup has many years' accounting and auditing experience, so that the Board considers her to be an independent member of the of the Audit and Risk Committee with accounting qualifications.
+As the former CEO of Nærpension A/S and as a member of the Audit and Risk Committee, Christina F. Bustrup has many years' accounting and auditing experience, so that the Board considers her to be an independent member of the Audit and Risk Committee with accounting qualifications.